orbtl-ai/ml-md-api/README.md

 ## In-app documentation and interface

-Since the entire API is built using [FastAPI](https://fastapi.tiangolo.com/) we are automatically presented with beautful documentation and an interace for testing each API endpoint at the ```/docs/``` endpoint.
+Since the entire API is built using [FastAPI](https://fastapi.tiangolo.com/) we are automatically presented with beautful documentation and an interface for testing each API endpoint at the ```/docs/``` endpoint.

 ![An image showing the API's /docs/ page, which shows additional app info and a testing interface.](https://github.com/orbtl-ai/md-ml-api/blob/main/images/api_docs_v02.png)